K-Universe/Traceinator/README.md

-# Traceinator
+# Tracenator

-Traceinator is a PHP library designed to generate sitemaps in XML format.
+Tracenator is a PHP library designed to generate sitemaps in XML format.

 ## Features